Nick has defended in the full range of the most serious, complex and sensitive

-In the last two years, he has defended in cases involving Modern Slavery, drugs conspiracies, firearms and serious violence.
+In the last two years, he has successfully defended in cases involving modern slavery, drugs, firearms and homicide.

 R v S & Ors. – Birmingham CC – 2016

 This 6-handed trial was part of a nationwide investigation into an organised crime gang who were posting parcels of Class B drugs from China to dozens of addresses in the UK.
 Nick represented the man alleged to be the contact for the London side of the conspiracy.
 The evidence was wide-ranging and included covert recordings and surveillance.
 S gave a no comment interview, did not give evidence and was acquitted by the jury following an 8-week trial.

 R v T – Southwark CC – 2016